Force over Distance: Chapter 42

 “What the hell are you?”
 Young ground out the question, trying for anger, feeling nothing but grief.

-“Weren’t you listening?” it asked, wistfully.
+“Weren’t you listening?” it asked wistfully.
 “Riley told you.”

 “Yeah,” Young said shortly.
 “You always seemed—”

-“Better,” It finished.
+“Better,” it finished.

 “I suppose I wouldn’t know.”
 It looked down at its hands.
-“Not really.”

 “So what are you?”
-Young asked, his voice hard.
+Young asked.

-“I told you I’m integrated with the CPU,” it whispered.
+“I told you I’m integrated with the CPU,” it said.
 “That’s been true for weeks.
 What did you think that meant?
 That I use it like a calculator?
 Whenever I’d fuckin’ like?
 My cognition takes up space there.
 Space meant for the AI.
 When Eli trapped it here—I woke up here, Everett.
 As I do.
 As I have.
-Every fuckin’ time you people do something inventive and inspired and fair fucking insane.”
+Every fuckin’ time you people do something inventive and inspired and fair fuckin’ insane.”

 “No,” it replied.
 “I’m a true combination.
 I come into existence intermittently.
 We’ve met before.
 On the shuttle.
 In my kitchen.
 In the halls of Destiny.
 I’m very much like the person you know, just—also a bit of a starship.
 On the side.”

-“You aren’t a person, then,” Young said.
+“You aren’t a person,” Young said.
 “You’re a thing.”

 Rush sighed and looked away.